foomo/foomo-docs/foomo/docs/frontend/stack.md

 ## gotsrpc

 Since we are building services in Go and not with Node.js we have created a light weight RPC framework to integrate TypeScript with Go.

+When creating TS definitions on the Go side we follow **camel case** convention of naming fields e.g. `lastDateModified` instead of `LastDateModified`.